devBoden/startup/public/notes.md

 Learned the basics of javascript.
 Like using let and const.

 Used javascript to integrate an account creation, taking in a name, occupation, and set of skills.
 This is stored using local storage data.
 Search bar also uses javascript to search through a list of names.
 Data is called later to display account information.

+Made a quote area on the main page to show a third party API service call.
+Then used the login on the home page to use the front end to call service.
+Then on the users page called the backend to retrieve the users and display them.